TufayelLUS/TikTok-Video-Downloader-PHP/README.md

 # Usage
 Simply download and deploy.
 No changes required.
 <br>
-Live: <a rel="dofollow" href="https://www.tufayel.rocks/tiktok.php">Check Here for Demo</a> (Please do not judge based on live server)
+Live: <a href="https://www.tufayel.rocks/tiktok.php">Check Here for Demo</a> (Please do not judge based on live server)